Wollman Rink: Concert venue

 Until 1980, the rink was the venue for annual summer rock, pop, country, and jazz concerts.
 Initially the "Wollman Theater" or "Wollman Skating Rink Theater" had 4,400 seats; bleachers were added in 1972 to increase the capacity to 8,000.
 In 1957, WOR radio personality Jean Shepherd hosted a series of "Jazz under the stars" concerts on 15 consecutive nights, featuring Billie Holiday, Bud Powell, Lionel Hampton, Dave Brubeck, Dizzy Gillespie, Buddy Rich, Dinah Washington, Stan Getz, and others.
 From 1966 to 1980, music festivals consisting of 30 to 50 concerts each were held at the rink.
 The festivals were named after their main sponsors, Rheingold Beer in 1966 and 1967, F. & M. Schaefer Brewing Company from 1968 to 1976 when the festival was called the Schaefer Music Festival, and Dr Pepper from 1977 to 1980 when it was called the Dr Pepper Central Park Music Festival.
 Todd Rundgren's Utopia, The Jimi Hendrix Experience, The Who, Mothers of Invention, Led Zeppelin, The Beach Boys, and the Patti Smith Group were some of the biggest rock groups who played at the rink; country, blues, rhythm & blues, and jazz artists included Earl Scruggs, John Lee Hooker, The Supremes, and Buddy Rich.

 Victorian Gardens

 From 2003 until 2019, Central Amusement International, LLC, operator of the Luna Park amusement park in Coney Island, Brooklyn, operated Victorian Gardens, a seasonal amusement park for children "specifically geared to ages 2–12 years old", on the site from late May to September.

 Pickleball

 Wollman Rink opened 14 pickleball courts in 2023, branded as CityPickle.
+In 2024, the rink's floor was resurfaced with a permanent surface to replace the acrylic "carpet" that covered the rink's concrete surface each spring.

 Beach volleyball

-In July 2025, the AVP beach volleyball Professionals League held week 6 of the their 2025 season at the rink.
+In July 2025, the AVP beach volleyball Professionals League held week six of their 2025 season at the rink.
 300 tons of sand was trucked in to create the playing surface.
 The event was broadcast by the CW and CBS.